rcaelers/workrave-website/content/en/docs/_index.md

 - [Menus](menus)

   Workrave can be controlled from a menu.
-This section explain all the menu items.
+This section explains all the menu items.

 - [Preferences](settings)